nicpjocson/looking-for-group-sync/README.md

 ## Compilation and Execution Instructions
 ### Command-line interface (CLI)
+In the terminal, type:
+1. `idk`
+2. `muehuhue`

 ### Visual Studio
 1. Install Visual Studio with a support for C++20.
-2. Build and run the program using the Local Windows Debugger.
+2. Build and run the program using the `Local Windows Debugger`.